rajputakhil/docker_gpu/README.md

-# NVIDIA Container Runtime for Docker (this tutorial will help users to use Nvidia Docker image (tensorflow-gpu) on Ubuntu with a machine having GTX 1080ti Nvidia Graphic Card)
+# NVIDIA Container Runtime for Docker

+This tutorial will help users to use Nvidia Docker image (tensorflow-gpu) on Ubuntu with a machine having GTX 1080ti Nvidia Graphic Card.

 ## 1. Install Ubuntu 18.04